Pavel-Hrabec/Sentinel-Automation/README.md

     4. Playbooks
     5. Workbooks

-# Content management for Sentinel

-- Microsoft Sentinel includes many components.
-Many of them will work out of the box, however some of them needs to be adjusted if you are looking for scalable solution

 ## Analytics rules

 - Don’t need any adjustments and can be easily exported from Azure portal
-- Navigate to your Sentinel workspace, select “Analytics” and chose “Export” to download analytics rules locally
+- Navigate to your Sentinel workspace, select “Analytics” and “Export” option allows to download analytics rules

 ## Automation Rules